Anne Henderson (author): Literary career

-Among Henderson's essays of note are "Dad's Wake" in Fathers: In Writing (Tuart Press, 1997) and the biographical chapter on Prime Minister Joe Lyons for Australian Prime Ministers, edited by Michelle Grattan (New Holland 2000) and the UK's New Dictionary of National Biography (OUP).
+Among Henderson's essays of note are "Dad's Wake" in Fathers: In Writing (Tuart Press, 1997) and the biographical chapter on Prime Minister Joseph Lyons for Australian Prime Ministers, edited by Michelle Grattan (New Holland 2000) and the UK's New Dictionary of National Biography (Oxford University Press).
 She was a contributing editor with Ross Fitzgerald of Partners (HarperCollins, 1999).

 In 2008 Henderson published a biography of Dame Enid Lyons, titled Dame Enid Lyons: Leading Lady to a Nation.
 In 2011 her biography of Prime Minister Joseph Lyons, Joseph Lyons: The People’s Prime Minister (NewSouth Press), was launched by former Prime Minister John Howard.
 In 2014 Henderson published Menzies at War (NewSouth Press), which was shortlisted in the Prime Minister's Literary Award for History in 2015.
+Her 2023 book, Menzies Versus Evatt: The Great Rivalry of Australian Politics, was launched by Greg Sheridan at the Robert Menzies Institute.